Madeline (Lily Allen song)

 "Madeline" is a song by English musician Lily Allen.
 The song was released as the first single from Allen's fifth studio album, West End Girl.
 The song peaked at No. 16 on the UK singles chart.
-It is her first official single release since "Trigger Bang".
+It is her first official single release since "Lost My Mind" in 2018.

-In the song, Lily confronts the woman her husband is cheating on her with, who was first mentioned in the previous track "Tennis".
-The song follows Lily as she deals with feelings of shock, sadness, and betrayal while trying to understand how her husband’s lies have affected her.
-Throughout the song, Madeline's messages are read out where she responds with insincere and vague attempts at sympathy, offering little genuine remorse.

 Released as a single on Halloween, Allen dressed for the holiday as Madeline of the eponymous children's media series, following jokes comparing the character and the song's subject.

+Composition

+"Madeline" is a country-inspired song featuring flamenco-style guitar.
+In the track, Allen sings about confronting the woman her husband is having an affair with over text, specifically asking whether it is a purely sexual relationship or whether the pair have an emotional connection.
+The song follows on chronologically from the track "Tennis" on the album, during which Allen finds messages on her husband's phone to Madeline.
+Allen stated in interviews that Madeline is a fictional character who is a "construct of others".

+The song features elements of Neil Diamond's "Girl, You'll Be a Woman Soon" (1967), namely the chord structure and sections of vocal melody.

+Promotion

+Allen performed "Madeline" on an episode of the fifty-first season of Saturday Night Live that was hosted by Josh O'Connor and aired on 13 December 2025.
+American actress Dakota Johnson joined Allen on stage, portraying the character of Madeline during the spoken word sections of the song.
+Allen also performed album track "Sleepwalking" during the episode.